Archive for 'Bridging the Gap'

 - Councilmember Tom Rasmussen, Transportation Committee Chair

 All committee meetings are open to the public and residents are encouraged to attend and share their views on BTG during public comment.
-If you are interested in how your tax dollars are allocated, why not mark your calendar and join us April 29th.
+If you are interested in how your tax dollars are allocated, why not mark your calendar and join us July 29th.

 For more information, please visit BTG Levy Oversight Committee website.

 Here we are – halfway between the start of 2013 and the end of 2015, the three-year cycle for the Neighborhood Street Fund (NSF) program.
 So, just how is the program doing?
 Pretty darn well it turns out!

 By December 2012, 87 applications were received from groups and individuals for a portion of the $4.5M reserved by the Bridging the Gap levy for NSF projects.
 These projects had to be reasonably big transportation projects located entirely on SDOT right-of-way, but could address any sort of problem.
 Safety was nearly always the driving force behind these proposed projects and was one of the key criteria used to determine which would be funded.